Loski

-Jyrelle Justin O'Connor (born May 6, 1999), known professionally as Loski (formerly Lil' Nizzy), is a British rapper and singer from Kennington, London.
+Jyrelle Justin O'Connor (born 6 May 1999), known professionally as Loski (formerly Lil' Nizzy), is a British rapper and singer from Kennington, London.
 He is part of the Kennington-based UK drill group Harlem Spartans.

-Beginning his career in 2012 under the name Lil' Nizzy, Loski released his breakout single "Hazards" in 2016; this was followed by his debut mixtape, Call Me Loose, in 2018 and Music, Trial & Trauma: A Drill Story, his debut album, in 2020.
-In 2021, Loski released his debut EP, Censored.
+Loski began his career in 2012 under the name Lil' Nizzy and in 2016 under his current moniker he released his breakout single "Hazards"; this was followed by "DJ Khaled", which both became underground hits.

-In 2023, O'Connor was convicted of possessing a loaded revolver and sentenced to 7 years in prison.
+On 13 April 2018 he released his debut mixtape, Call Me Loose, and on 1 March 2019 he released his second mixtape, Mad Move.
+In 2020, Loski released his long-awaited debut studio album, Music, Trial & Trauma: A Drill Story.
+On 15 October 2021 he released a 10-song EP titled, Censored EP and on 30 June 2023 he released his fifth project titled, See You At The Gates, after being sentenced to 7 years in prison for possessing a loaded revolver.
+He was then released on 1 October 2024.

 Early life

-Jyrelle Justin O'Connor was born in Kennington, London on May 6, 1999.
+Jyrelle Justin O'Connor was born in Kennington, London on 6 May 1999.
 His father was Ty Nizzy, a member of the PDC rap group and "an originator of road rap", according to The Guardian.
-His mother studied English literature and history while attending university, which Loski said inspired storytelling within his songs.
+His mother, Dionne Greenland, studied English literature and history while attending university, which Loski said inspired storytelling within his songs.
 O'Connor said in an interview with VICE that both of his parents supported him in pursuing a musical career.

 O'Connor moved from Kennington to Borehamwood to live with his grandmother at the age of 12 following a group of boys putting a gun to his head.
 He attended Hertswood Academy.
 In 2013, he was reported as missing from his house.